KoxyG/Auto_Signing_Weavedb/README.md

 ## Getting Started

-If you're new to WeaveDB, it is recommended to go through the [part 1](https://medium.com/@devkoxy/getting-started-with-weavedb-the-database-of-web3-c3f943b1772b) on WeaveDB to set it up with a defined Data Schema and Access Controls.
+If you're new to WeaveDB, it is recommended to go through the [part 1](https://medium.com/@devkoxy/getting-started-with-weavedb-the-database-of-web3-c3f943b1772b) and [part 2](https://medium.com/@devkoxy/a-deep-dive-into-decentralised-database-with-weavedb-part-2-f114849292e0) on WeaveDB to set it up with a defined Data Schema and Access Controls.

 ### Installation